 I Think I Figured It Out

-Lately I’ve been asking myself why social media started to feel so heavy.
-And I think I finally know.
+Lately I have been trying to understand why social media started feeling like a chore I am always behind on.
+I think I finally know.

 Jessica Gabrielzyk